ovh/docs/pages/cloud/nutanix/03-nutanix-hci/guide.en-gb.md

 To the right is the total number of disks, the number of VMs, and the number of hosts.<br>
 A green heart indicates that the Nutanix cluster is functioning correctly.<br>
-At the bottom of this section, you will see the fault tolerance level (1 means we are in RF2 with the possibility of a disk loss on a node or an entire node).
+At the bottom of this section, you will see the fault tolerance level (1 means we are in RF2 with the possibility of a disk loss on a node or failure of an entire node).

 A summary of the storage and available disk space is displayed on the left.<br>
 Click `View Details`{.action} for more information about storage.